Prefix Consensus For Censorship Resistant BFT: Introduction

 We formally define Prefix Consensus and study it in its own right, establishing tight upper and lower bounds on its round complexity under optimal resilience.
 In particular, we prove the following.

 \begin{theorem}[Informal] Three communication rounds are necessary and sufficient to solve Prefix Consensus in an asynchronous Byzantine setting under optimal resilience. \end{theorem}

-Additional variants appear in the appendix, including an optimistic protocol that achieves two-round latency in favorable executions and four-round latency in the worst case.

 Intriguingly, our results also imply (previously unknown) tight lower and upper bounds on the latency of Graded Consensus~\cite{connected-cons-2024,connected-cons-2026} and, to the best of our knowledge, improve the state-of-the-art algorithms by more than a factor of 2 in latency.
-We discuss it in detail in \Cref{sec:discussion:graded}.
+We discuss it in detail in \fullversionref{sec:discussion:graded}.

 \paragraph{\pcstr} To use \pc as a consensus building block, we introduce \emph{Strong Prefix Consensus}, which strengthens \pc by requiring agreement on the high output.
-Our \pcstr construction is leaderless under partial synchrony and makes black-box use of (a verifiable variant of) \pc: view~1 runs \pc on the instance input to prevent censorship, while later views run \pc on certificate vectors until some view commits a non-empty value that fixes a unique view-1 high output.
+Our \pcstr construction is leaderless under partial synchrony and builds modularly on a verifiable variant of \pc: view~1 runs \pc on the instance input to prevent censorship, while later views run \pc on certificate vectors until some view commits a non-empty value that fixes a unique view-1 high output.
+We also define accountable variants of Prefix Consensus and Strong Prefix Consensus, whose verifiable truncated outputs identify the responsible Byzantine proposer.